vandycknick/teleport/rfd/0098-registered-openssh-nodes.md

 ## Details

-### OpenSSH CA
+### Agentless CA

-For security related reasons that will be discussed below, a new CA will be added called OpenSSH CA. The OpenSSH CA will be responsible for generating and signing user certificates that will be used to authenticate with registered OpenSSH nodes.
-The OpenSSH CA will not be used to generate certificates for existing or future *unregistered* OpenSSH nodes, preserving backwards compatibility for existing OpenSSH nodes.
+For security related reasons that will be discussed below, a new CA will be added called Agentless CA. The Agentless CA will be responsible for generating and signing user certificates that will be used to authenticate with registered OpenSSH nodes.
+The Agentless CA will not be used to generate certificates for existing or future *unregistered* OpenSSH nodes, preserving backwards compatibility for existing OpenSSH nodes.

 ### RBAC

 When OpenSSH nodes are registered currently, RBAC checks for those nodes are not preformed.
-Even setting `auth_service.session_recording` to `proxy` in an Auth Server's config file does not help.
 RBAC logic will have to be updated so RBAC checks for registered OpenSSH nodes are preformed.

 When `(lib/srv.AuthHandlers).UserKeyAuth` is called to authenticate a node's user certificate, it will check what CA signed the certificate.
-If the OpenSSH CA signed the certificate, the node will be recognized as a registered OpenSSH node. `UserKeyAuth` will lookup the node's details and preform an RBAC check.
+If the Agentless CA signed the certificate, the node will be recognized as a registered OpenSSH node. `UserKeyAuth` will lookup the node's details and preform an RBAC check.

 ### Registering nodes